 Over the past decade, people have begun to push back against surveillance-based web services.
 New businesses have emerged with products focusing on privacy, online security, and respect for free market principles.

 Proton is one of those companies, founded in the wake of the NSA surveillance scandal to help people protect the privacy of their communications.
 We’re not only ad-free, but we deliberately collect as little data about our users as possible.
-Proton protects your emails, calendar events, files stored in the cloud, passwords and login credentials, and your entire internet connection(new window) with end-to–end encryption.
+Proton protects your emails, calendar events, files stored in the cloud, passwords and login credentials, and your entire internet connection(new window) with end-to(new window)–(new window)end encryption(new window).
 Because of our security architecture, not even Proton can see your data.

 It’s free to get a Proton Account.
 We make money solely from our community through subscriptions.
 You can optionally upgrade for advanced features, extra storage, and to support our mission to build a new paradigm on the internet based on privacy.